camunda/camunda-docs/docs/components/concepts/clusters.md

 - No data is lost while a cluster is paused.
 All execution and configuration is saved, but cluster components such as Zeebe and Operate are temporarily disabled until you resume the cluster.

 :::tip
-To prevent auto-pause, [Upgrade your Free Trial plan](https://camunda.com/pricing/) to a Starter or Enterprise plan.
+To prevent auto-pause, [upgrade your Free Trial plan](https://camunda.com/pricing/) to a Starter or Enterprise plan.
 :::